peak/s5cmd/README.md

     $ docker pull peakcom/s5cmd
     $ docker run --rm -v ~/.aws:/root/.aws peakcom/s5cmd <S3 operation>

+ℹ️ For accesing host filesystem add `-v $(pwd):/aws` to `docker run` flags.
+Container uses `/aws/` as default working directory.

+⚠️ Note that only relative paths are allowed and only to files in `$(pwd)` and its subdirectories.
+Otherwise, the files won't be accessible in the container in the same way.

 #### Build
     $ git clone https://github.com/peak/s5cmd && cd s5cmd
     $ docker build -t s5cmd .